SwedbankPay/developer.swedbankpay.com/_includes/checkout-v3-events.md

 {% include events/on-out-of-view-open.md %}

-The event cannot be opened as a modal since the payer needs to see that this is a link on Swedbank Pay's domain.

-Subscribe to this event if you do not want the default handling of these links.
-But e.g. want to redirect the payer to a new page, and not just another tab within the same browser.

-If no callback method is set, the url will be opened in a new tab.
-It will be raised with the following event argument object:
+This event can be overridden if you want to handle openeing a redirect intended to be opened up in a new window or tab.
+This is ideal if you want to handle this type of redirects yourself, such as opening up the link inside of a modal.

+If you do not override the event, we will attempt to open up the link in a new tab or window, if possible.

+This is the object that is provided if you override the event:

 {% capture response_content %}{
     "event": "OnOutOfViewOpen",